 [Rapporteur]: RAN2 agreement on letting UE report the measured distances is only for earth moving scenario, and there is no enhancement for (quasi-) Earth fixed scenario according to RAN3 agreements from RAN3#125bis: For earth fixed case, there is no need to report the measured distance from the UE.

-However rapporteur agrees to have a field description for the sake of thoroughness without ().
+However rapporteur agrees to have a field description for the sake of thoroughness without ((quasi-)Earth fixed cell).

 X555